tablets‐for‐musicians.com

 Apple iPad

-Thanks to the iPad Pro’s outstanding processing power, you’ll be able to do much more than just read sheet music: its M2 chip allows it to run more demanding applications, such as Cubasis or Korg Gadget 3, and even edit videos.
+Thanks to the iPad Pro’s outstanding processing power, you’ll be able to do much more than just read sheet music: its M4 chip allows it to run more demanding applications, such as Cubasis or Korg Gadget 3, and even edit videos.

 Android tablet

-The king of Android tablets is the Galaxy S9 Ultra from Samsung – it’s my favorite tablet.
-Combined with the MobileSheets app for managing and displaying scores, it’s the best non-Apple solution, and the one I personally prefer to use for my daily practice.
+Combined with the MobileSheets app for managing and displaying scores, the S9 and S10 Ultra are the best non-Apple solution, and the one I personally prefer to use for my daily practice.

 2. High budget